Sir John Monash Centre: Villers-Bretonneux: Opened Anzac Day 2018

-"On high ground adjacent to the small French village of Villers-Bretonneux, one of Tony Abbott's legacies as prime minister is scheduled for completion and opening on Anzac Day 2018 at Villers-Bretonneux - the Sir John Monash Interpretive Centre, a state-of-the-art visitors' gateway to the Western Front.
+On high ground adjacent to the small French village of Villers-Bretonneux - and opened on Anzac Day 2018 - at the rear of the Villers-Bretonneux Australian WW1 War Memorial - is the brand new Sir John Monash Centre, a state-of-the-art visitors' gateway to the Western Front.

 'General Sir John Monash' - Australia's famous and most loved General of WW1: 4 Minute Original WW1 Video: Sir John Monash at his French HQ: Chateau Bertangles

 Monash: 'The Forgotten Anzac'